Aesthetics of Measurement

 The third event with Patricia T. Clough and Matt Mullican is discussing the aesthetics of measurement.
 Considering the self both as subject and object of research, the event attempts to rethink the aesthetics of measurement by discussing the translation of personal experience into the space of objects.
 Thus, quantitative and qualitative methods and systems of measurement, which are applied widely in the sphere of research as well as of everyday life today, are questioned.

-The events are based on a cooperation of the research project »Art & Civic Media« of Innovation Incubator of Leuphana University of Lüneburg, Kunstraum of Leuphana University of Lüneburg, Heidelberger Kunstverein, and Institut français.
+The events are based on a cooperation of the research project »Art & Civic « of Innovation Incubator of Leuphana edia of Lüneburg, Kunstraum of Leuphana niversity of Lüneburg, Heidelberger Kunstverein, and Institut français. niversity

 The Innovation Incubator is an EU major project, supported by the European Regional Development Fund and by the federal state of Lower Saxony.